 What to see in the Museum of Fine Arts of Orléans ?

-To perfect your knowledge, why not stop by the Musée des Beaux-Arts d'Orléans during your visit to the region?
-It is all the more a must if you are an art lover.
+To expand your knowledge, why not make a stop at the Musée des Beaux-Arts d'Orléans during your visit to the region?
+This is especially recommended if you are an art lover.

-The Orléans Museum of Fine Arts shines in particular with its XXL collection.
-Here you can enjoy works of art from all countries and different artists.
-It can be Italian paintings, Flemish or German paintings, art from Spain, and many more.
-Obviously, French works are not left out.
-The greatest painters are present in the various exhibition rooms of the Museum of Fine Arts of Orléans.
-This is the case, for example, of the paintings of Phillipe de Champaigne, Pigalle, etc.
+The Orléans Museum of Fine Arts stands out with its extensive collection.
+Here, you can admire artworks from various countries and diverse artists.
+These include Italian, Flemish, and German paintings, Spanish art, and much more.
+Naturally, French works are not neglected.
+Paintings from the most renowned artists can be found within the various exhibition rooms of the Museum of Fine Arts of Orléans.
+For instance, you'll see paintings by Phillipe de Champaigne, Pigalle, and many others.

-In addition to the 1,200 paintings on display in the rooms of the Museum of Fine Arts in Orléans, the latter also exhibits 500 sculptures and more than 1,000 works of different kinds.
-Are you a graphic arts lover?
-Here you will have 10,000 drawings and 50,000 prints available.
-Enough to allow you to appreciate the know-how of artists of all genres.
+In addition to the 1,200 paintings on display in the Orléans Museum of Fine Arts, it also showcases 500 sculptures and over 1,000 works of various kinds.
+Are you a lover of graphic arts?
+Here you will find 10,000 drawings and 50,000 prints.
+This gives you the opportunity to appreciate the skill of artists across a range of genres.

-How to visit the Museum of Fine Arts of Orléans?
-The entrance ticket for the Museum of Fine Arts of Orléans costs 6 euros the full price.
-The establishment opens at 8:30 a.m.
-The last visits are at 5:30 p.m. or 5 p.m.
-Monday to Friday.
+The entrance ticket for the Orléans Museum of Fine Arts is priced at 6 euros for a full admission.
+The museum opens its doors at 8:30 a.m.
+The last entries are at 5:30 p.m. or 5 p.m. from Monday to Friday.
 On Saturdays, it closes at noon.

 Request a car service in Paris to go to Orleans